-Below is the ingredient list in the photos and also some of the unique Asian ingredients that you’ll need to make an authentic Thai red curry recipe.
+Below is the ingredient list and some of the unique Asian ingredients you’ll need to make an authentic Thai red curry recipe.

 - Kaffir lime leaves.
-The Kaffir lime rinds and leaves have a very distinctive fragrance and flavors that often sets Thai cuisine apart from other dishes.
+The Kaffir lime rinds and leaves have a distinctive fragrance and flavors that often set Thai cuisine apart from other dishes.
 Look for them in the freezer section of your Asian markets.
 Read how you can use kaffir lime leaves and substitute.

 - Coconut milk and cream.
-For this recipe, I used both canned and boxed coconut milk and cream.
+I used canned and boxed coconut milk and cream for this recipe.
 The cream is for the added creaminess and richness of an Authentic Thai curry.
 Delicious!
 Grab the full fat and unsweetened coconut milk and cream when picking up coconut milk.
 See the image above for reference.

 - Red curry paste.
 A pantry staple, my top 3 go-to Thai brands of curry pastes are Pae Ploy, Aroy D, and Mae Sri.